botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-embeds.md

 Creating embeds with a generator can be more difficult if you don't need any difficult features.
 If you want your embed to be super shiny, you can use [this embed generator](https://leovoel.github.io/embed-visualizer/).
-YAGPDB does not use the first part of its code, so you have to remove the following:&#x20;
+YAGPDB does not use the first part of its code, so you have to remove the following:

 ````javascript
 {